matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 of stuff coming through.
 A transducer on an event stream has an arbitrary amount of stuff coming through.

-But sometimes you want either the reducing process or somebody says "Whoa!
+But sometimes you want either the reducing process, or somebody, says "Whoa!
 I have had enough.
 I do not want to see anymore input.  we are done.
 I want to say we are done now, even though you may have more input".